UPPS No. 01.03.01

 Allocation of increased square footage depends on a demonstrated campus-wide need.

-Allocation of space does not imply permanence, but rather a commitment based upon continued program justification and to changing program priorities.
+Allocation of space does not imply permanence, but rather a commitment based upon continued program justification and changing program priorities.

 Space vacated by a physical move, renovation, or new construction is allocated back to the campus.
 Likewise, space vacated due to a reduction in program size, reduction in workforce, or program elimination is also allocated back to the campus.